PetOlife-26/petOlife-LP/homepage_v3/SETUP.md

 GitHub Pages only serves static files.
 There is no server to run Node.js, handle POST requests, or write to a database.
 The solution needed to be:

 - ✅ Free (prototype stage)
-- ✅ Serverless — no backend to deploy or maintain
 - ✅ Secure — no credentials exposed in frontend code
 - ✅ Immediately useful — team can view leads without a dashboard
 - ✅ Drop-in replaceable when a real backend is built later